← Back to ResourcesBreed Guides

 Eye conditions, hip dysplasia, anesthesia, lifespan

-Lifespan: typical 12–15 years.
-Some 15–18+ years.
-Beagles relatively long-lived for size.
-Senior Beagle adoption (8+) often gives 5–10+ more years of companionship.
+Lifespan: typical 12 to 15 years.
+Some Beagles reach 15 to 18+ years.
+Senior Beagle adoption (8+) often gives 5 to 10+ more years of companionship.

-Calgary winter survival — Beagles have thinner coats than you think
+Calgary winter survival: Beagles have thinner coats than you think

 Calgary Beagle winter gear thresholds:

-• -10°C to -25°C: insulated jacket + boots strongly recommended.
-Limit walks 15–25 min
+• -10°C to -25°C: insulated jacket plus boots strongly recommended.
+Limit walks to 15 to 25 minutes.

 Recommended Calgary winter gear for Beagles:

-• Paw wax (Musher's Secret) for sidewalk salt + de-icer protection. $15–$25
+• Paw wax (Musher's Secret) for sidewalk salt and de-icer protection. $15 to $25.

-• Quick-dry towel for post-walk drying ($15–$30)
+• Quick-dry towel for post-walk drying ($15 to $30).

 Pet insurance ROI for Beagles